prav10194/nltk-text-summarizer/README.md

 #To run for specific hour(s) say 1.5 hours
 ExtractNewSentences().run(timer=1.5)

-#To summarize say 50% of the text
+#To summarize into 50% of the text
 ExtractNewSentences().run(reducepercent=0.5)

 ```